What Is a Spider Gasket?

 When maintaining both sand and DE filters’ functionalities, the pool’s multiport valve takes control of this.

-The multiport valve controls the water movement, usually with the operations like normal filter mode, cleaning, backwash, winterize mode, and others.
+The multiport valve controls the water movement, usually with operations like normal filter mode, cleaning, backwash, winterize mode, and others.
 You control this by operating the pinwheel diverter, which allows you to determine the water’s direction.
 This is where the spider gasket comes into play.

 The spider gasket acts as a seal on the multiport valve, protecting the water during transport to whichever direction it should be traveling.

 In a way, we can liken the spider gasket to the gutter guards or bumpers you have when bowling with the family on a Sunday afternoon.
-When you use the gutter guards, you ensure that your bowling ball stays on course in the direction you want it to travel down, which is what the spider gasket does too!
+When you use the gutter guards, you ensure that your bowling ball stays on course in the direction you want it to travel down, which is what the spider gasket does, too!

 Common Issues With Spider Gaskets